display_rates.Rddisplay_rates take either a rates rates table -obtained with

 the linetype segregating mortality and recruitement rates.
 The function call

-has thus the arguments color_col = "Species"
+has thus the arguments color_col = "Species" and faceting =

-again without speciying linetype
+"Plot" again without speciying linetype.

 Mortality and recruitment are defaultly segregated with different line types